Dependency Management Terminology

 The word "configuration" is an overloaded term and has a different meaning outside of the context of dependency management.

 A dependency constraint defines requirements that need to be met by a module to make it a valid resolution result for the dependency.
 For example, a dependency constraint can narrow down the set of supported module versions.
 Dependency constraints can be used to express such requirements for transitive dependencies.
-For more information, see the section called “Managing versions of transitive dependencies with dependency constraints”.
+For more information, see Dependency Constraints.

 A module version represents a distinct set of changes of a released module.
 For example